A guide to the coding of certain activities

 Manufacture, sale and installation

-5.36 However, there are many units that specialise in providing installation activities only.
+However, there are many units that specialise in providing installation activities only.
 In these cases, 'installation activities' are the predominant activity for the units and are coded accordingly.
-The classification contains a number of classes where such installation activities are the primary activities of the class (see Table 5.1 for more information).
+The classification contains a number of classes where such installation activities are the primary activities of the class (see the Classification of installation activities in ANZSIC 2006 table).

 Specialist installation classes